-We intend to file one or more registration statements on Form S-8 under the Securities Act to register the shares of Common Stock to be issued under our equity compensation plans and, as a result, all shares of Common Stock acquired under our plans will also be freely tradable under the Securities Act, subject to the terms of the lock-up agreements, unless purchased by our affiliates.
-In addition, 444,444 shares of our Common Stock will be reserved for future issuances under the equity incentive plan that we have adopted.
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register the shares of Common Stock to be issued under Channel Therapeutics Corporation 2023 Equity Incentive Plan, as amended (the "2023 Plan") and, as a result, all shares of Common Stock acquired under our plans will also be freely tradable under the Securities Act, subject to the terms of any lock-up agreements, unless purchased by our affiliates.
+In addition, 1,944,444 shares of our Common Stock will be reserved for future issuances under the equity incentive plan that we have adopted.

-In connection with the Bridge Financings (defined below), we are required to file a registration statement within 180 calendar days after the consummation of the IPO, providing for the resale of Common Stock, which includes 549 Bonus Shares (as defined below), received by holders of the senior secured convertible notes upon conversion of such notes.
+In connection with the Bridge Financings (defined below), we were required to file a registration statement within 180 calendar days after the consummation of the IPO, providing for the resale of Common Stock, which includes 549 Bonus Shares (as defined below), received by holders of the senior secured convertible notes upon conversion of such notes.
+As of March 26, 2025, the Company has not filed a registration statement in connection with the Bridge Financings, and the investors that participated in the Bridge Financings have not objected to the fact that the Company has not filed such registration statement nor have they requested the payment of partial liquidated damages pursuant to the terms of the Bridge Documents.